 Those who know,

-know the proper jacket an essential component of the riding experience.
+know the proper jacket is an essential component of the riding experience.

 Just as with mechanical components, price is relative to what you need and what

 you get.
 LOST WORLDS jackets are bargains.